PwC must pay FDIC US$625.3m over bank's collapse: US judge

 This allegedly included the sale by Taylor Bean to Colonial of mortgages that had already been sold to other investors, and Colonial receiving stakes in mortgages that had no collateral or were in default.

-By the time the fraud was discovered, Colonial's balance sheet included US$1.47 billion of mortgage trades that were "fake or otherwise impaired," Rothstein wrote.
+By the time the fraud was discovered, Colonial's balance sheet included US$1.47 billion of mortgage trades that were "fake or otherwise impaired", Judge Rothstein wrote.

 The US$625.3 million award covers PwC's audits of Colonial from 2003 to 2005 and in 2008.